 The frigid winter days are melting away, transforming into warm days full of blossoming flowers.
 You’re full of renewed energy and the unquenchable desire to get outside and enjoy the rebirth of nature…but your eczema could very well be extra itchy and inflamed.

-If you experience this influx of seasonal eczema, you may be wondering why.
+If you experience seasonal eczema, you may be wondering why.
 There’s no one-size-fits-all answer, but there are a few common contributors to seasonal springtime eczema.

 Why do I get eczema in spring?